MicrosoftDocs/azure-devops-docs/docs/pipelines/library/secure-files.md

  1. Select the **Secure files** tab at the top.
  1. Select the secure file you want to authorize.
  1. Select the **Pipeline permissions** button.
- 1. In the open dialog you are able to review and modify the access for each available pipeline.
+ 1. In the open dialog, you are able to review and modify the access for each available pipeline.
+ 1.
 ### Why do I see an `Invalid Resource` error when downloading a secure file with Azure DevOps Server/TFS on-premises?

 Make sure [IIS Basic Authentication]( /iis/configuration/system.webserver/security/authentication/basicauthentication) is disabled on the TFS or Azure DevOps Server.